-By 1972, the once thriving old industrial neighborhood and warehouse district declined into disrepair.
+By 1972, the once-thriving old industrial neighborhood and warehouse district declined into disrepair.
 The McKenzie family sold the business the same year.
 The Western Metal Supply Co. filed for bankruptcy in 1975.
-In 1977, the vacant building was purchased by the Hom family, and eventually designated as a historic site by the City of San Diego.
-Years later, the Western Metal Supply Co. building was scheduled for demolition to make way for construction of a new ball park in downtown San Diego: Petco Park.
+In 1977, the vacant building was purchased by the Hom family and eventually designated as a historic site by the City of San Diego.
+Years later, the Western Metal Supply Co. building was scheduled for demolition to make way for construction of a new ballpark in downtown San Diego: Petco Park.

 Today, skyscraper hotels and condominiums, office buildings, parking structures, shops and restaurants have replaced the old industrial warehouse district.
-This new redeveloped and revitalized district, known as East Village, is the location of Petco Park, home to the San Diego Padres.
+This newly redeveloped and revitalized district, known as East Village, is the location of Petco Park, home to the San Diego Padres.

 Old City Hall is a historic building located at 664 Fifth Ave. in the heart of the Gaslamp Quarter, at the corner of G Street and Fifth Avenue in Downtown San Diego.
 This building is listed as a historic building #46 on the Gaslamp Quarter Historic Buildings registry.

 This Florentine-Italianate architectural style building was originally a two-story brick building constructed in 1874.
 In 1887, two more stories were added.
 Upon the completion of the upper levels, the Public Library moved-in and occupied the third floor.
-In 1891, the City of San Diego purchased the building from Ralph Granger and the City of San Diego government offices were moved into the building, housing the City of San Diego government offices for 35 years.
+In 1891, the City of San Diego purchased the building from Ralph Granger and the City of San Diego government offices were moved into the building, housing the City government offices for 35 years.